-A person who drinks frequently or has problems because of alcohol might ask, "Am I an alcoholic?" or "Do I have a drinking problem?"
+"Am I an alcoholic?" or "Do I have a drinking problem?" is something a person who drinks frequently or has problems because of alcohol might ask.
 The short answer is that anyone who experiences concerns or troubles due to alcohol use likely has a drinking problem.
 A problem with alcohol does not necessarily make a person an alcoholic, though.
 Exploring the differences between alcohol abuse and alcoholism can help people determine whether they have an addiction.

 Having four to five or more alcoholic beverages is defined as binge drinking.
 Having several drinks in one sitting can be considered alcohol abuse, especially if the drinks are consumed quickly.
 When a person's body does not have enough time to metabolize the alcohol between each beverage, she becomes drunk.
 Having four to five or more alcoholic beverages is defined as binge drinking, with four and five being the thresholds for women and men respectively.